Appearance

 Sidekiq

-If you're using Sidekiq, configure it to use REDIS_URL.
+If you're using Sidekiq, construct the Redis connection URL using your injected variables.
 Create or update config/initializers/sidekiq.rb:

 ruby